build-on-aws/content/tutorials/eks-cluster-load-balancer-ipv4/index.md

 ingress-2048   alb     *       k8s-mygroup-d7adaa7af2-1349935440.us-east-2.elb.amazonaws.com   80      4d1h
 ```

-1. Open a web browser and enter the "game-2048" ‘ADDRESS’ to access the web application.
+3. Open a web browser and enter the "game-2048" ‘ADDRESS’ to access the web application.
 For example, `k8s-mygroup-d7adaa7af2-1349935440.us-east-2.elb.amazonaws.com`.

 You should see the 2048 game.
 To view your Application Load Balancer (ALB) instance, open the [Load balancers](https://us-east-2.console.aws.amazon.com/ec2/home?#LoadBalancers:) page on the Amazon EC2 console.

-## Clean up
+## Clean Up

 After finishing with this tutorial, for better resource management, you may want to delete the specific resources you created.